 - 1. Directors, executives and employees must follow the Anti-corruption Policy and AEC Securities Code of Conduct by avoiding involving with any course of corruption in a direct or indirect manner. - 2.
 Directors, executives and employees shall not neglect or disregard any discovery of an act that falls within AEC Securities related corruption and must notify such act to the supervisors or responsible person, including collaborate with investigation.
 Any questions or queries are needed to be consulted by the supervisor or a responsible person who monitors AEC Securities Code of Conduct compliance provided in particular channels. - 3.
-AEC Securities shall provide fairness and safeguard staff who denies or informs corruption cases relating to AEC Securities by applying Protection Policy for appellant or persons who incorporate with Anti-corruption information as stated in the Whistleblower Policy. - 4.
+3. AEC Securities shall provide fairness and safeguard staff who denies or informs corruption cases relating to AEC Securities by applying Protection Policy for appellant or persons who incorporate with Anti-corruption information as stated in the Whistleblower Policy. - 4.
 AEC Securities concerns the importance of dissemination, knowledge sharing, and communications with other people who involve or affect the Company so that those parties shall conform effectively to the Anti-Corruption Policy. - 5.
-AEC Securities shall communicate the Anti-corruption measures, whistleblowing channels or complaints to its people through different channels such as director and staff orientations, corporate seminars and training courses, etc., for serious adoption of the measures and to make sure that AEC Securities personnel understand and agree to implement the measures in a serious manner.
+AEC Securities shall communicate the Anti-corruption measures, whistleblowing channels or complaints to its people through different channels such as director and staff orientations, corporate seminars and training courses, etc., for serious adoption of the measures and to make sure that AEC Securities personnel understand and agree to implement the measures in a serious manner. - 6.
+AEC Securities shall communicate the Anti-corruption measures, whistleblowing channels or complaints to the public, its associated companies, subsidiaries and other companies controlled by AEC Securities (if any), business representatives, and related business partners through different channels such as AEC Securities' website, annual reports, etc., in order to create an understanding and for serious adoption of the measures.